Outlook Mail (Office 365) Connector for SSIS

 Video Tutorial - Integrate Outlook Mail (Office 365) data in SSIS

-• How to download / install required driver for Outlook Mail (Office 365) integration in SSIS
+• How to download and install the required PowerPack for Outlook Mail (Office 365) integration in SSIS

-• Using Outlook Mail (Office 365) Connection in SSIS
+• How to use the Outlook Mail (Office 365) in SSIS

 Prerequisites